 The first one refers to the person with all his experiences and his curriculum; the second one, instead, is about a company, a firm, a business or whatever you may call your work.

 Having a LinkedIn company page is certainly the first step to start building a digital reputation, or in any case it remains an excellent support base.
 It is certainly not a simple and immediate procedure, as for example it can be on Facebook or Instagram: in fact some requirements are necessary which we will now discuss shortly.

 Starting from the LinkedIn guidelines, we immediately understand that it is not a hasty procedure to open a company page for your company on the platform.

 In fact, it is clear that in the absence of an employee or a collaborator of the person in possession of a registered company email, there is no way to open a company page on LinkedIn.

 LinkedIn is the network that combines the personal and corporate aspects

 The LinkedIn company page is the space that the platform has designed for businesses.
-It is created and modelled to become a real simplified version of your corporate website.
+It is created and modeled to become a real simplified version of your corporate website.

-The five reasons why a LinkedIn company page is useful for a business are:
+The five reasons why a LinkedIn company page is useful for a business It has: